Shattering the Glass Ceiling

 This “intangible barrier” continues to be a force holding women back from advancement - from obtaining upper-level positions in the workforce, and even from becoming President of the United States.
 Hillary Clinton pointed out in 2016, “we still have not shattered that highest and hardest glass ceiling, but someday, someone will.”

-The hope for this achievement is alive in the US, and we are edging ever closer to the 2020 Presidential Election, in which several women are running for the office.
+The hope for this achievement is alive in the U.S., and we are edging ever closer to the 2020 Presidential Election, in which several women are running for the office.
 2020 is also the centennial of suffrage, the first glass ceiling women in this nation faced.

 WOMEN’S MARCH, WASHINGTON D.C., 1970.
 IMAGE FROM LIBRARY OF CONGRESS.